 David L. Dill, Ph.D.

-David L. Dill, Ph.D. is the Donald E. Knuth Professor in the School of Engineering and Professor of Computer Science and, by courtesy, Electrical Engineering at Stanford University.
+David L. Dill, Ph.D. is the Donald E. Knuth Professor in the School of Engineering and Computer Science and, by courtesy, Electrical Engineering at Stanford University.
 He has been on the faculty at Stanford since 1987.
 He has an S.B. in Electrical Engineering and Computer Science from Massachusetts Institute of Technology (1979), and an M.S and Ph.D. from Carnegie-Mellon University (1982 and 1987).
 Prof. Dill has research interests in a variety of areas, including computational systems biology and the theory and application of formal verification techniques to system designs, including hardware, protocols, and software.
 He has also done research in asynchronous circuit verification and synthesis, and in verification methods for hard real-time systems.
 From July 1995 to September 1996, he was Chief Scientist at 0-In Design Automation, and, since 2016, he has been Chief Scientist at Locuspoint Networks, LLC.